 Assessment should also examine how well the framework enables cross-team collaboration through standardized terminology and processes.

-Organizations should prioritize frameworks that offer thorough coverage of their threat environment while maintaining flexibility to adapt to evolving security requirements and operational contexts
+Organizations should prioritize frameworks that offer thorough coverage of their threat setting while maintaining flexibility to adapt to evolving security requirements and operational contexts.

 Successful implementation of threat intelligence frameworks requires organizations to adopt a structured set of best practices that optimize their security operations and threat response capabilities.